 Modelling of reading is at the heart of our phonics approach.
 Teachers ensure that children see them using the skills to read before having a go themselves.
 Teachers use minimal ‘teacher talk’ to ensure only key learning is remembered and not hidden amongst explanations and definitions.

-Through lesson visits, practise sessions and coaching, the reading leader ensures that our SSP lessons are of the highest standard to reduce the amount of extra support needed.
+Through lesson visits, practice sessions and coaching, the reading leader ensures that our SSP lessons are of the highest standard to reduce the amount of extra support needed.
 The reading leader uses summative data to identify the areas for development.

 Our Approach